Skip to main content

 This is your theoretical margin

 The takeaway VAT treatment sets the theoretical to-go margin you see in CostingBrik, and it is yours to control.
-It does not change what the till charges, and it does not decide how realised sales are reported - that comes from the actual VAT recorded on each sale.
+It does not change what the till charges, and it does not decide how realised sales are reported - that comes from what your till actually recorded on each sale (see Realised split from your till below).
 Use it to model whether packaging and zero-rating are helping or hurting your takeaway margin.

 Set a default per category